 What if we were to get creative and say that the data are not only represented by the height of the bars, but also their widths?
 On the one hand, you could make the argument that this is fair, since you could look at either the relative heights OR the widths to see the data comparions.
 However, if you take a look at the example shown below where I’ve plotted such a graph, you’ll see that this might not be a fair representation.
 Why not?
 Well, if your eyes are like my eyes, you don’t see the heights of the bars, you see the areas of the bars.
 And, since I’ve doubled the height and the width of the bar with double the value, the area is 4 times.
 In other words, I’m exaggerating the difference in the values by doing this (to be precise, I’m squaring the difference).

 But I hear you cry, “Of course no one would ever do this!
 I’ve never see such a plot!
-Or, at least, I can’t make one in Excel…” Read on!
-Getting to the point… bit by bit
+Or, at least, I can’t make one in Excel…(although I can in Tableau…)” Read on!

 Let’s say that we did some kind of test where we want to represent a bunch of data points for various categories.
 For example, a listening test comparing four loudspeakers, where each loudspeaker was rated on 15 attributes.
 We’ll assume for the purposes of this discussion that the test was designed and conducted correctly, and that we can trust the data.
 We’ll also assume that the test subjects that produced the data (our listening panel) are experts and can rate things perfectly linearly.
 In other words, for a given attribute, if the listening panel says that one loudspeaker gets a score of 30 and the other one gets a score of 60, then the second one is twice as good as the former.
 We’ll also say that, for the purposes of this test, each attribute was scored on a range from 0 to 100.
 Finally, we’ll assume (for the purposes of keeping this discussion clear) that a higher score for any attribute means “better”.